Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Introduction

-Current optimization algorithms achieve good results on low-dimensional problems that are smooth and have wide basins of attraction.
-Examples of smooth manifolds with wide basins of attraction within material science include process- and recipe-optimization problems such as tuning perovskite manufacturing variables to achieve higher efficiency \cite{Liu2022}, optimizing microfluidics flow parameters to achieve ideal droplet formation \cite{Siemenn2022}, optimizing silver nanoparticle recipes for optical properties \cite{Mekki-Berrada2021}, and tuning perovskite compositions with physics-based constraints to maximize stability \cite{Sun2021}.
-Optimization techniques like Bayesian optimization (BO) are well-suited to model these simple manifolds using a Gaussian Process (GP) surrogate \cite{snelson2005, Rasmussen2005, Brochu2010, Snoek2001, Liang2021}.
-However, the performance of this BO with a GP breaks down as the manifold complexity increases.
-Material property optimization problems that have high technological significance, such as discovering materials with rare properties or materials with a specific combination of properties, have search space manifolds that more closely resemble a \textit{Needle-in-a-Haystack} \cite{Kim2020}, shown in Figure \ref{fig:manifold}(b), rather than a smooth or convex space.
 This Needle-in-a-Haystack (NiaH) problem arises when only few optimum conditions exist within the entire dataset, resulting in an extreme imbalance.
 Interpolating the parameter space of an imbalanced dataset with an estimation function, such as a GP, results in smoothing over the optimum or over-predicting the properties of the materials found near the optimum \cite{Andricioaei1996, Seeger2004, Snoek2015}.
-Examples of NiaH materials optimization problems include discovering auxetic materials (\textit{i.e.}, materials that have a highly negative Poisson's ratio, $\nu$) for energy absorptive medical devices or protective armor \cite{Dagdelen2017,Saxena2016, Liu2006} and discovering materials that have a combination of high electrical conductivity and low thermal conductivity (\textit{i.e.}, a highly positive thermoelectric figure of merit, $ZT$) used from improving sensor technology to enable ubiquitous solid-state cooling \cite{Salah2020, He2018, Mao2020}.
-Both of these rare material optimization problems are examples where an extreme data balance exists in the dataset because only a fraction of the total number of materials exhibit these rare properties \cite{Dagdelen2017, Jain2013, DeJong2015, Yeganeh-Haeri1992, Lakes2008}.
-This NiaH optimization challenge of extremely imbalanced datasets is largely applicable to many fields, not just materials science, including the fields of ecological resource management \cite{Rew2006}, fraud detection \cite{Wei2012,Marchant2021}, and rare diseases \cite{Khalilia2011, Marchant2021}.
+Examples of NiaH materials optimization problems include discovering auxetic materials (\textit{i.e.}, materials that have a highly negative Poisson's ratio, $\nu$) for energy absorptive medical devices or protective armor \cite{Dagdelen2017,Saxena2016, Liu2006} and discovering materials that have a combination of high electrical conductivity and low thermal conductivity (\textit{i.e.}, a highly positive thermoelectric figure of merit, $ZT$) used for improving sensor technology to enable ubiquitous solid-state cooling \cite{Salah2020, He2018, Mao2020}.
+Optimization of these rare material properties illustrates examples where an extreme data balance exists in the dataset because only a fraction of the total number of materials exhibit these rare properties \cite{Dagdelen2017, Jain2013, DeJong2015, Yeganeh-Haeri1992, Lakes2008}.
+This NiaH optimization challenge of extremely imbalanced datasets is largely applicable to many fields, not just materials science, including the fields of ecological resource management \cite{Rew2006, Bouguettaya2022}, fraud detection \cite{Wei2012,Marchant2021}, and rare diseases \cite{Khalilia2011, Marchant2021}.